Mitch Stewart: 2008 presidential campaign

 For the Obama for America campaign, Stewart was the director of field operations in the Iowa caucuses, where the candidate's first place win established him as a serious challenger to then front-runner Hillary Clinton.
 He served as state director for Obama's primary campaign in Texas and Indiana.

 He later headed the campaign's Virginia operation in the general election.
 Obama's victory there marked the first time since 1964 that Virginia's electoral votes went to a Democratic presidential candidate.

 2012 presidential campaign

 Stewart served as Battleground States Director for President Obama's 2012 re-election campaign.
 He oversaw a state strategy and program that garnered victories in nine of the ten battleground states.
 In this role, he helped build what The Guardian called "a historic ground operation that will provide the model for political campaigns in America and around the world for years to come."

 Later career

 On January 23, 2009, it was announced that Mitch Stewart would serve as the first Director of Organizing for America.

 Organizing for America was formed as a spin-off organization of the Barack Obama 2008 presidential campaign, officially established after the inauguration.

-In 2019, he joined Michael Bloomberg's 2020 campaign for president as a field organizer.
+In 2019, he joined Michael Bloomberg's 2020 campaign for president.
 Stewart operates 270 Strategies, a digital strategy firm co-founded with Jeremy Bird.

+In August 2024, Stewart was named senior advisor for battleground states for Kamala Harris's presidential campaign.